appblocks-hub/docs/docs/blox-cli/Commands/blox-stop.md

 sidebar_position: 6
 ---

-# blox stop
+# yah stop

-Blox stop will stop all running ui bloxes and also kill the emulator
+The 'yah stop' command will stop all running ui blocks and also kill the emulator.

 ### Synopsis

-    blox stop
+    yah stop

 ### Details

-Kills all the process id's related to running bloxes.
+Kills all the process id's related to running blocks.

 <!-- ### Configuration -->